-Approval of an amendment and restatement of the company's 2012 Equity Incentive Plan to increase the number of shares reserved for issuance under the 2012 Equity Incentive Plan by 3,500,000 shares and to extend the term of the 2012 Equity Incentive Plan to 2030;
+5. Approval of an amendment and restatement of the company's 2012 Equity Incentive Plan to increase the number of shares reserved for issuance under the 2012 Equity Incentive Plan by 4,000,000 shares and to extend the term of the 2012 Equity Incentive Plan to 2032;

-4. Ratification of the selection of KPMG LLP as FormFactor's independent registered public accounting firm for fiscal year 2020; and
+6. Ratification of the selection of KPMG LLP as FormFactor, Inc.'s independent registered public accounting firm for fiscal year 2022; and

-5. Action upon such other matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+7. Action upon such other matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-Who Can Vote: Stockholders of FormFactor, Inc. Common Stock at the close of business on
+Who Can Vote: Holders of FormFactor, Inc. Common Stock at the close of business on March 29, 2022.

-March 20, 2020.
 Your vote is important.

-Record Date:

-The record date for determining those stockholders of our company who will be entitled to notice of, and to vote at, the Annual Meeting, and at any adjournment or postponement thereof, is March 20, 2020.
-A list of those stockholders entitled to vote at the Annual Meeting will be available for inspection by any of our stockholders for any purpose germane to the Annual Meeting during regular business hours at FormFactor's principal executive offices for ten days prior to the Annual Meeting.
+Record Date: The record date for determining those stockholders of our company who will be entitled to notice of, and to vote at, the Annual Meeting, and at any adjournment or postponement thereof, is March 29, 2022.

-Whether or not you are able to attend the Annual Meeting, we urge you to vote your shares through the Internet in accordance with the instructions in the Notice of Internet Availability of Proxy Materials that you received in the mail, or by signing, dating and returning a proxy card at your earliest convenience.
+Whether or not you are able to attend the Annual Meeting online, we urge you to vote your shares through the Internet in accordance with the instructions in the Notice of Internet Availability of Proxy Materials that you received in the mail, or by signing, dating and returning a proxy card or voting instruction form at your earliest convenience.